Bush Support Services

 Our qualified psychologists are experienced in the remote sector and know first-hand, the best resources for those with unique support needs.
 We have an understanding that the particular mental health of both Indigenous and non-Indigenous remote health workers is a result of the unique nature of remote work.
-Our 11 highly skilled team includes two Aboriginal and Torres Strait Islander psychologists available for counselling and consultation.
+Our 11 highly skilled team includes an Aboriginal psychologists available for counselling and consultation.

 It’s free and it’s confidential.
 You can also remain anonymous at all times, if you wish.